pjbruna/pjbruna.github.io/_pages/about.md

 'They made the machines.
 That's what I'm trying to tell you.
 Meat made the machines.'

 'That's ridiculous.
 How can meat make a machine?
-You're asking me to believe in sentient meat.'"* - [Terry Bisson, 1991](https://www.mit.edu/people/dpolicar/writing/prose/text/thinkingMeat.html)
+You're asking me to believe in sentient meat.'"* - [They're Made out of Meat (Bisson, 1991)](https://www.mit.edu/people/dpolicar/writing/prose/text/thinkingMeat.html)